-While you don’t want to walk into the LSAT with a negative attitude (which is a topic we’ve discussed extensively here), you should always follow the old adage of “hope for the best but prepare for the worst.”
-Thus, as you take practice LSATs, you should take time between the end of the LSAT and before scoring your test to perform the following tasks:
+While you don’t want to walk into the LSAT with a negative attitude, you should always follow the old adage of “hope for the best but prepare for the worst.”
+Thus, as you take practice tests, take time between the completion of the LSAT and before going over your score to perform the following tasks.

-- Predict the number of questions you answered correctly in each section (include the experimental if one is included in your exam).
-If needed, make “best case” and worst case” predictions for each section.
+- Predict the number of questions you think you got correct in each section.
+Include the experimental section if one is in your exam.
+If necessary, make best-case and worst-case predictions for each section.

-- Add the numbers up from item #1 above (but exclude the experimental), and and then use that number to predict your final score on the LSAT (and, if you used the best/worst approach, predict best case and worst case scores).
+- Add the numbers up from item #1 above, but exclude the experimental section.
+Then use that number to predict your final score on the LSAT.
+If you use the best/worst approach, predict best-case and worst-case scores.
 Making this estimation will also force you to predict the scoring scale for the exam.

-- On the basis of the predicted final score produced in item #2, determine whether you would keep your score or cancel it.
+- On the basis of the predicted final score from the previous step, determine whether you would keep your score or cancel it.

-Bonus point: if you really want to challenge yourself, after each test, write down a synopsis of the Logic Games and Reading Comp passages, as well as the Logical Reasoning questions you felt were most challenging.
-In my experience, the students who remember the most about the test tend to score the best.
+If you really want to challenge yourself!
+After each test, write down a synopsis of the most challenging LR questions and LG and RC passages.
+Students who remember the most about the test tend to score the best.
 Those that don’t remember much at all, or who think the test was a blur, tend not to score as well as they could.
-See how much you can remember, and whether that correlates with your actual practice test score for each exam.
+See how much you can remember and see if that correlates with your actual practice test score for each exam.
 In that way, you can develop an accurate process to know what you should do after you take the real thing.